-Mainly used for suspected abdominal emergencies, such as acute abdominal pain, internal bleeding, or trauma assessment.
+Mainly used for suspected acute abdominal emergencies, such as acute abdominal pain, internal bleeding, or trauma assessment.
 Common applications include:

 The key advantages of CT scans include: